 One suggestion they did not provide was for stricter texting and driving laws and penalties.
 As I discussed on this site last week, the Illinois legislature has done their part of strengthening traffic penalties for caught texting and driving during an accident.
 I will be watching the state legislature closely over the next year to see if they implement any of the suggestions made by Advocates for Highway & Auto Safety.

-If you or a loved one has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.
+If you or a loved one has been seriously injured in a Chicago car accident or Chicago truck accident, then call Chicago injury lawyer, Aaron J. Bryant, for a nude females being bad at 312-614-1076.

 The Illinois legislature passed and the governor signed into law two (2) important new traffic laws in 2020 that went into effect in 2020.
 I will also discuss a local Chicago ordinance that went into effect in the new year.